African Esophageal Cancer Consortium (AfrECC)

 - A survey of regional endoscopy capacity is being conducted.

-- The consortium will establish an in-region training center to teach stent placement and other endoscopic and surgical skills.
+- The consortium established an in-region training center to teach stent placement and other endoscopic and surgical skills with the support of the American Society for Gastrointestinal Endoscopy.

 - An important priority at all sites is provision of self-expanding metal stents (SEMS) for ESCC palliation.
 The consortium is actively working with international partners to provide affordable stents in Africa.